raj-gun/NonSysID/supplimentray_information/README.md

 analyse complex systems in fields such as control, condition monitoring, advanced manufacturing and the modelling and analysis of physiological and biological systems \[4\]–\[11\].
-Moreover, it has been demonstrated that the NARX model has equivalence to a recurrent neural network (RNN)
+Moreover, it has been demonstrated that the NARX model is equivalent to a recurrent neural network (RNN)
 \[12\].
 Extending the NARX model to incorporate a noise model, we obtain the nonlinear auto-regressive moving average with exogenous inputs (NARMAX) model.

-Recently two open-sourced packages have been introduced, ‘SysIdentPy’
+Recently, two open-sourced packages have been introduced, `SysIdentPy`
 \[13\] for Python and the ‘narmax’ package \[14\] for R. Both packages are well-developed and comprehensive.
 However, they are based on the original forward regression orthogonal least squares (OFR) algorithm,